Robbie Grossman Preview, Player Props: Rangers vs. Blue Jays

-On Monday, Robbie Grossman (.321 slugging percentage in past 10 games, with zero homers) and the Texas Rangers play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 7:07 PM ET.
+The Texas Rangers, including Robbie Grossman (.417 on-base percentage in past 10 games, 91 points above season-long percentage), battle starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Athletics.
+In his last appearance, he had two hits (going 2-for-3 with an RBI) against the Blue Jays.

 Robbie Grossman Game Info & Props vs. the Blue Jays